penwern/curate-documentation.github.io/docs/documentation.markdown

     <img src="/curate-documentation/assets/Preservation Configs Menu.png"></img>
 </div>

 On the left hand side of the menu, you will find all the controls for creating new configs or editing existing ones.
-On the right, you will find a list of all of your saved configs. [(*see modifying configs*)](#modifying-a-config)
+On the right, you will find a list of all of your saved configs.
+See [Modifying Configs](#modifying-a-config)

 To create a config, simply customise your desired parameters in the left hand area and then give your new config a name in the "details" box.
 Once you have entered a name, you will see the "Save config" button appear.
 Once you've hit "save", your configs will be reloaded and you will see your new config slide into the list of saved configs on the right.

-#### Modifying a config
+#### Modifying a Config

 To modify your saved configs, navigate to the preservation configs menu, locate your saved config in the "Saved configs" area on the right of the menu, hover over and click your config to load it into the working area on the left of the preservation configs menu.